We may get commissions for purchases made through links in this post.

 - “Sculpting” the fur around the cat’s face.
 That includes removing the “devil horns” (tufts of hair beside the ears) and trimming around the face to round it out and around the eyes to make them “pop”.

 - Applying Goop (auto mechanics’ hand cleaner) mixed in equal parts with water, to the dry coat – and rinsing it five minutes later.

 - Washing with diluted Dawn dish soap, including lathering and rinsing.

 - Shampooing with Chris Christensen clarifying shampoo, lathering and rinsing.

 - Shampooing with a color brightening shampoo – lathered and left on for five minutes, then rinsed.

 - Lastly, using Chris Christensen Thick and Thicker shampoo, which sits another five minutes before rinsing well.

-“For the cat I am showing now, I also use a conditioner and rinse.
-Best rule of thumb is to rinse longer than it took to shampoo,” Lynda says.
+“For the cat, I am showing now, I also use a conditioner and rinse.
+The best rule of thumb is to rinse longer than it took to shampoo,” Lynda says.
 “Rinse until the water is clear and then rinse more.
 It is best to ‘float the coat’, which means letting the cat stand in the sink full of water so the coat will float away from the body.
 I wrap the cat in a towel and put him up on the grooming table to trim nails, easier to see the nail while the paw is wet.”